The Most Profitable Livestock to Raise

 - Chickens: Minimal space

-Each of these animals has different fencing needs.
+Each of these animals has different fencing needs so you will want to plan ahead.
+Check out our Electric Fence Planning 101 Guide for more information.
 Horses should be fenced with either post and rail or a combination of electric fence and wire or rail fences.
 Cattle, goats, sheep and pigs can be pastured with woven wire and electric fences.
 Chickens need little, if any fencing, and fencing is mostly to keep predators out of the hen yard.

 Each animal has different forage requirements, too.
 Some need a higher-protein diet while others can exist on browse and pasture.
 Goats and sheep, for example, can sustain themselves on poor-quality forage, and they can even be turned out on cutover land to keep the weeds down.
 Other animals, such as cattle and horses, need a higher-quality diet, and dairy cows need the most amount of nutrition in order to produce milk and stay healthy.